 These observed variables have in common that a reference magnitude for healthy and viable organisms can be defined (normalised response level r =1), and that the magnitude of the variable (response) is limited by a zero response (r = 0) where the maximum of the effect is observed.
-The drfit package covers the case where there is a continuum of possible responses between 0 and 1 (inclusive).
-Additionally, responses above 1 are frequently observed due to variability or as the result of stimulation by a subtoxic dose, and even responses below 0 may be present, depending on the type of data and the applied preprocessing.
+In between, there is a continuum of possible responses.
+Additionally, responses above 1 are frequently observed due to variability or as the result of stimulation by a subtoxic dose, and even responses below 0 might be present, depending on the type of data and the applied preprocessing.